DarkCreekWay/DirectoryStructures/pmo/idea.md

 A tool could solve this like the following

-- User navigates to a folder containing the desired structure.
+- User navigates to a directory containing the desired structure.
 - User selects a context menu entry, and the structure gets captured.
-- User navigates to another folder, that should get the same structure.
+- User navigates to another directory, that should get the same structure.
 - User selects a context menu entry, and the captured structure gets created.

 In other words, the tool